SineadMorris/ushr/README.md

 Time to suppression
 -------------------

-In addition to fitting the biphasic and single phase models, we can calculate the time to viral suppression (TTS) using both the parametric and non-parameteric methods (see the Background for more details).
+With `ushr` we can also calculate the time to viral suppression (TTS) using both the parametric and non-parameteric methods (see the Vignette for more details).
 Here we set the suppression threshold to be the same as the detection threshold (i.e. we want to know when viral load drops below the detection threshold of the assay).
 First, to get parameteric estimates from the fitted model output, we use `get_TTS()` with the argument `parametric = TRUE`.
 We can subsequently obtain median and SD statistics, and the total number of subjects included in the analysis, using the `summarize()` function from `dplyr`.

 ``` r
 TTSparametric <- get_TTS(model_output = model_output, parametric = TRUE,